mozilla-extensions/xpi-manifest/docs/releasing-a-xpi.md

     - You will be also notified if you are listed in the additional-emails section for your xpi in the [xpi manifest](https://github.com/mozilla-extensions/xpi-manifest/blob/master/xpi-manifest.yml)
   - When we have the quorum of signoffs, we'll schedule the promote graph, and we'll get a release-signed xpi.
   - Again, the promote button becomes a link to the build graph, wait until they are all finished.
 The signed xpi can be found as an artifact on the `release-signing-...` task.
+  - Once the promote phase is complete, the next phase is to Ship which will need to be signed off by one of two of the groups listed below; via the Ship button.
+  - The relevant groups are automatically notified.
+    - You will be also notified if you are listed in the additional-emails section for your xpi in the [xpi manifest](https://github.com/mozilla-extensions/xpi-manifest/blob/master/xpi-manifest.yml)
+  - When we have the quorum of signoffs, we'll schedule the ship graph, and we'll get a upload the release-signed xpi to github.
+  - Again, the ship button becomes a link to the build graph, wait until they are all finished.
 If you need to expedite the release:

   - Try pinging the relevant teams via the #addons-pipeline channel on Slack.